aduquet/Test-Data-Driven-Method-for-Selecting-and-Constraining-Metamorphic-Relations/README.md

 ## Repository Organization

-# - Folder 'AllMethod'
-    Stores all the methods used.
+- Folder 'AllMethod': Contains all the methods used.
 Those mehtods are written in Java and Python.
-- Folder 'FirstExp':
+- Folder 'FirstExp': Contains some fast initial experiments.
+The scripts are mostly in Jupyter Notebook
+- Folder 'RealExp': Contains the real experiments :)